Battery0/CV/README.md

 #### Planning and Project Controls Engineer - _Jacobs / CH2M - February 2016 to July 2018 (Bristol and London, UK)_

 Project planning and controls engineer within the defence, infrastructure, and transportation sectors.
-Projects included Ministry of Defence Submarine Operating Centre Framework and multiple Transport for London Underground, Overground, and Light Rail programmes.
+Projects included the Ministry of Defence Submarine Operating Centre Framework and multiple Transport for London Underground, Overground, and Light Rail programmes.

 Key responsibilities and achievements:
 * Creation, management, and analysis of project schedules, functional scopes of work, basis of estimates, staffing plans, baselines, activity logic, and milestones in conjunction with client project managers to construct accurate project activity timelines, enabling reliable tracking of project progression, and identifying activity slippages that may impact key milestone dates and/or costs